One Day in Edinburgh: Must-See Itinerary for First-Time Visitors

 From Brewhemia it’s a 15-minute uphill walk to Edinburgh Castle along the Royal Mile.
 You’ll need to get timed-entry tickets, so booking in advance online is strongly recommended to avoid long lines or sold-out days when you arrive.

 We recommend visiting in the morning, so you have plenty of energy for the climb and exploration.
+The castle involves uneven ground and many steps, so comfortable shoes are important.

-Break for Lunch on the Royal Mile
+Where to Eat Lunch on the Royal Mile

 Where We Went: The Mitre

-Alternative: Landry’s Fish and Chips
+Landry’s for the Best Fish and Chips in Edinburgh

 If fish and chips is on your must-eat list, Landy’s is steps away, and served our favorite fish and chips of the trip.
 The batter is crispy, and the fish is flaky.
 It’s so much better than we expected in the tourist center.
+We actually went here for dinner one night, which is a great option if you have more than one night in Edinburgh.

 After lunch, take an Uber or local bus to the Royal Botanic Garden.
 Entry to the Botanics is free, and it’s one of the best ways to enjoy a calmer side of Edinburgh.
 The garden covers 70 acres and offers great views.